 Here’s what the turkey looks like after about 1-1/2 hours of cooking.

-Every 1/2 hour or so, use a bulb-type baster to transfer the liquid from the cavity of the turkey onto the top of the turkey.
+Every 1/2 hour or so, use a bulb-type baster to transfer the liquid from the cavity onto the top of the turkey.

-…using sturdy oven mitts, carefully remove it from the hot grill onto a large platter.
+When the turkey is thoroughly cooked, use sturdy oven mitts to carefully transfer it from the grill onto a large platter.

-TIP – The turkey should be transferred to a large sturdy platter with edges.
+TIP – The turkey should be transferred to a large sturdy platter with edges (to catch the juice that runs off of the bird).

-So it’s NOT a good idea to transfer the turkey from the BBQ directly onto a cutting board because the juice from the turkey will run over the sides of the cutting board and make a mess.
+Don’t transfer the turkey from the BBQ directly onto a cutting board because the juice will run over the sides of the cutting board and make a mess.

 Using sturdy hot mitts, carefully (be careful not to touch the hot coals, rack, barbecue kettle or other hot surfaces) remove the drippings pan from the grill.

-While the turkey is resting, use these drippings to make your gravy.
+While the meat is resting, use these drippings to make your gravy.

 Here’s a helpful link on how to carve a turkey from the Kitchn “How to Carve a Turkey: the Simplest, Easiest Method”.